Alternative medicine may seem like a vague term, but it essentially refers to treatments that you use instead of traditional medicine.

 - The goal is to create optimum health.
 Therefore, illness prevention and treatment are incorporated into a larger overall health plan.

 At NTVS, we incorporate alternative and complementary practices with traditional medicine to give your pets the best opportunity for overall health and wellness.
 We believe that there is no one “right answer” for all pets.
-Differentiations in species, breed, size, age and environment mean that each pet deserves appropriate and specific options for treatment.
+Differentiations in species, breed, size, age and environment mean each pet deserves appropriate and specific options for treatment.